Do you grind your teeth at night? Are your teeth worn down, but you don’t know why?

-Patients who grind their teeth often have an underlying bite or TMJ-related dental problem.
+Patients who grind their teeth often have an underlying bite problem.
 The jaw muscles become tense when the bite does not allow teeth to make proper contact.
 Missing teeth and malocclusion can also cause jaw tension.
 This leads to the repeated involuntary movement of your jaw, often occurring during sleep or times of stress.

 - Night Guards and Splint Therapy: The most conservative treatment option is the use of a custom night guard that will position the jaw to prevent teeth from grinding.
 This option does not include oral surgery or orthodontics.

 - Restorative Treatments: If your teeth grinding is due to malocclusion or oral issues with your teeth, we may recommend restorative dental treatments.
 These treatments may address tooth damage or change the fit of your bite through dental crowns, tooth bonding, and more.

 - Orthodontics: If crooked teeth are considered the root cause of your bruxism, orthodontics may be the solution to realign your bite.
-We offer the convenience of clear aligners using Sure Smile®.
+We offer the convenience of clear aligners with Sure Smile®.
 Most Sure Smile patients report little-to-no teeth grinding issues.